Your search for 'vision mission goals of Taranki Region Council' returned 4992 results.

 Annual report 2015-2016

-located on Colson Road, New Plymouth, in the Waiwhakaiho catchment.
-The landfill is currently filling stage three of the site which has a design capacity of approximately 800,000 cubic metres.
-Stages one and two have been closed and are fully reinstated.
-This report, for the period July 2015 to June 2016, describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the consent holder’s environmental performance during the period under review.
-The report
+petrochemical production station located on Upper Durham Road at Inglewood, in the Waitara catchment.
+The Sidewinder Production Station processes oil and gas from the Company’s adjacent Sidewinder wellsite.
+This report for the period July 2015 to June 2016 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the Company’s environmental performance during the period under review.
+The report also details the results of the monitoring undertaken and

 Annual report 2016-2017